 See Regional School Program (RSP) and/or District of Record Policies and Procedures.

+NKCES Wellness Policy per 7 CFR 201.31

+NKCES shall develop and implement a district-wide “local school wellness policy” for all schools under its jurisdiction that participate in the National School Lunch Program and/or School Breakfast Program in compliance with 7 C.F.R.
+210.31.

+School Wellness Policy per KRS 160.345

+An individual school policy is also required by state regulations; however, it must align with NKCES policy required by federal regulations and contained in Board Policy 09.2, if participating in a federal nutrition program.

 NKCES is committed to providing a school environment that promotes and protects student health, well-being, and ability to learn by supporting healthy eating and physical activity.
 To this end, NKCES supports school efforts to implement the following:

 To the maximum extent practicable, the school will participate in available federal school meal programs.